LiliiaVerbenko/GameCO-Marketing-Analysis/README.md

 ### How have sales figures varied between geographic regions over time?

-I created this line graph using an Excel pivot table to analyze whether sales growth varied across different geographic regions over time.
+The line graph was created using an Excel Pivot table to analyze how sales varied across different geographic regions and over time.

 <img src="https://github.com/LiliiaVerbenko/GameCO-Marketing-Analysis/blob/main/image/GameCO%201.jpg" width="400">